-In order to remain effective within the field of Vocational Rehabilitation and Evaluation, Registrants of the College of Vocational Rehabilitation Professionals servicing clients need to stay abreast of developments.
-Given the variation and evolution of roles and duties within the profession, continuing education is essential to ensure quality of service is provided and professional Standards of Practice are observed at all times.
+In order to remain effective within the field of Vocational Rehabilitation & Evaluation, Registrants of the College of Vocational Rehabilitation Professionals servicing clients need to stay abreast of developments.
+Given the variation & evolution of roles and duties within the profession, continuing education is essential to ensure quality of service is provided and professional Standards of Practice are observed at all times.
 The goals of participating in continuing education involve:

 - Ensuring adherence to ethical standards

 - Gaining and/or renewing knowledge of specific domain areas of practice

 - Gathering information about trends, developments and new technology